Major overview

-In this course you will gain the knowledge and skills for careers in optimisation, as well as financial and industrial mathematics.
+In this course you will explore the realm of mathematics and become prepared for an engaging career in optimisation, financial mathematics or industrial mathematics.

 Careers